 Allen, who has recorded in abundance as a leader, fits snuggly into Asherie's retrospective aesthetic.
 With buoyant phrasing, Allen delivers a never-ending weave of inspired, feel-good ideas.
 The saxophonist digs in extra hard on the disc's up-tempo selections, specifically Hank Jones' "Vignette" and Gershwin's "Soon."

 With rock-solid walking lines and crisp cymbal work, Forbes and Riggs keep things cooking at a fervent simmer.
 The two effortlessly keep pace with Asherie and Allen to create a toe-tapping listening experience from beginning to end.

-I've Told Every Little Star; Blues For George; The Trolley Song; He Loves and She Loves; Vignette; One for V; No Moon at All; Casbah; Soon; A Flower is a Lovesome Thing.
+I've Told Every Little Star; Blues For George; The Trolley Song; He Loves And She Loves; Vignette; One For V; No Moon At All; Casbah; Soon; A Flower Is A Lovesome Thing.

 Ehud Asherie: piano; Harry Allen: saxophone; Joel Forbes: bass; Chuck Riggs: drums.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.